duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 ### Default Settings

 All versions were run with the default settings.
-The only small exception to this was specifying a temporary directory to enable intermediate calculations to spill to disk.
 As a result, improvements from a new feature only appear in these results once that feature became the default and was therefore ready for production workloads.